The phrase up in arms means that someone is angry about something; they are upset.

 The Origin Of ‘Up In Arms’

-A long time ago, if a person was “up in arms,” it meant that they had weapons equipped and were prepared to fight.
-We can see this specific phrase make an appearance in different plays from the late 1500s.
+In any case, long ago if a person was “up in arms,” it meant that they had weapons equipped and were ready to fight.
+This phrase makes early appearances in different plays from the late 1500s.
 For example, it’s found in the play King Richard III by William Shakespeare, 1591:

 “March on, march on, since we are up in arms;